eliminmax/tiny-clear-elf/docs/Notes.md

+This document is primarily written for someone with similar background knowledge to me.

 # ELF format

 This section was made with reference to `elf.h` from the GNU C Library, and `ELF(5)` from the Linux man-pages project.